readium/architecture/proposals/000-preferences-api.md

 * Several user preferences profiles/themes that the user can switch between and modify independently.
 * Some preferences that are not stored as JSON and will need to be reconstructed – e.g. the publication language.

-The toolkit provides suggested filters for each `Preferences` type to help you extract the preferences that are intrinsic to a publication..
+The toolkit provides suggested filters for each `Preferences` type to help you extract the preferences that are intrinsic to a publication.

 ```swift
 let publicationPrefs = preferences.filterPublicationPreferences()